-- Take fewer baths and use milder soap.
+- Take fewer baths or showers and use milder soap.
 Warm water is less drying than hot water.
 Don’t add bath oil to your water.
 It can make the tub too slippery.

 - Try using a humidifier, an appliance that adds moisture to a room.